Edinburgh Ethical Shopping Guide

 Armstrongs

-Armstrongs, Edinburgh’s most iconic vintage shop, has three locations across the city – The Grassmarket, Teviot Place, and Clerk St. My personal preferences are either Teviot Place or Clerk St. These shops seem better value than the Grassmarket store, although Grassmarket does have the biggest selection.
+Armstrongs, Edinburgh’s most iconic vintage shop, has three locations across the city – The Grassmarket, Teviot Place, and Cockburn St (to save your blushes, it’s pronounced Co-burn!).
+My personal preference is always Teviot Place.
+I don’t know if the pricing is any different, but it does feel better value than the Grassmarket store, although Grassmarket does have the biggest selection.
+The Cockburn St store is often packed with tourists, so Teviot feels, to me, a little calmer.

 Carnivale Vintage